Cheyenne Regional Medical Center Implements New Face Mask Requirements

 - All employees, providers, patients and permitted visitors must wear a mask or face covering while inside the hospital.

 - Everyone entering the MOB will be screened for COVID-19 symptoms and will be asked questions to determine if they are “at risk.”

 - Asymptomatic Visitors: A visitor with no fever or other COVID-19 symptoms and who is not considered at risk may accompany the patient into the MOB.
-No mask will be given to the visitor entering the MOB.

 - Symptomatic Visitors: A visitor who has COVID-19 symptoms (including a fever) or who doesn’t pass the “at-risk” screening questions may not enter the MOB.